Event will begin at 7 p.m.

 UW defeats CU, Black Hills State

-Chad Callihan enters his first season at the helm of the Wyoming Cowgirl volleyball program.
-He was named the head coach on May 28, 2013 and becomes the 13th head volleyball coach in Cowgirl history.
+Chad Callihan enters his second season at the helm of the Wyoming Cowgirl volleyball program.
+He was named the head coach on May 28, 2013 and became the 13th head volleyball coach in Cowgirl history.

-Callihan comes to Wyoming from Georgia Southern University where he spent the past five seasons at the helm.
+Callihan came to Wyoming from Georgia Southern University where he spent five seasons at the helm.
 While at GSU, he turned the program around after inheriting a team that went 10-21 overall in 2007.
 He led them to 16 wins in his first season and a 21-10 overall mark in 2009.

 He helped the Eagles to a 27-9 record overall in 2010 and their best winning percentage in school history (.750) en route to their first SoCon title in since 2003.
 The 2010 team was one win short of tying the Eagles' best mark of 28 victories in 1993, advancing to the NCAA Tournament for the third time in school history.